arjuns238/kdTree/README.md

 # kdTree
-Implementation of KDTree with 2 dimensions from scratch.
+Implementation of kdTree with 2 dimensions from scratch.
 2d-trees have numerous applications, ranging from classifying astronomical objects to computer animation to speeding up neural networks to mining data to image retrieval.

 A 2d-tree is a generalization of a Binary Search Tree (BST) to 2-dimensional keys.
 The idea is to build a BST with points in the nodes, using the x- and y-coordinates of the points as keys in strictly alternating sequence.